 Normal blood sugar level according to age groups

 Normal blood sugar range in babies from newborns to five-year-olds is 100 to 200mg/dL.
 Fasting blood sugars should be near 100 mg/dL.
 Blood sugars after having meals and before going to bed should be somewhat close to 200mg/dl.
 If it is found below 150mg/dL before bedtime, it must be reported to your child’s health care provider.
 He may recommend a bedtime snack or testing before going to bed.

 For children who are aged between 5-11, normal blood glucose levels are 70 to 150mg/dL.
 Fasting blood sugars must be close to the lower end of normal sugar level.
 Blood sugar after meals and before bedtime should be close to the upper end.
 Glucose level below 120mg/dL during night calls for medical attention.

 Age 12 and above

-For children who are 12 or above, normal blood sugar levels are similar to those of adults.
+For children who are 12 or above, healthy blood sugar levels are similar to those of adults.
 Your doctor will recommend a bedtime snack if your child’s blood glucose level is lower than 100 mg/dl before going to sleep.

+Diagnosing hypoglycaemia at the earliest stages is ideal for the treatment of your child.
+This can also aid in preventing it from becoming severe.
+Educate yourself and your child about the symptoms of hypoglycaemia.
+Teaching your child the ways to check blood sugar would be an added advantage.
 Inform the people around your child, such as schoolteachers, baby sitters, grandparents, uncle and aunts, close friends or coach about your child’s condition and the symptoms of hypoglycaemia, so that they can handle your child in your absence.
 Keep a tab on what your child eats throughout the day.
-Try to inculcate healthy eating habits and engage her in some sort of physical activity.
+Try to inculcate healthy eating habits and engage her in some physical activity.

-Read more articles on Understand Diabetes.
+Read more articles on Children’s Health